KushBlazingJudah/feditext/README.md

 Feditext's goals are simple and to the point:

-- <=4000 SLOC in the main codebase according to cloc
+- <=4000 SLOC in the main Go codebase according to cloc
   - Previously it was 3,000 lines but the core engine came close to 2,000 so I bumped it.
-I don't think I will hit 4,000 but will most likely exceed 3,000.
+I don't think I will hit 4,000 but we're on track to hit 3,750.
+  - The target is for the Golang portion of the code.
   - FChannel was approaching 6,000 lines when I started work on it and I found it hard to comprehend at times.
 I don't want it to be like this.
 - ~~Tons of comments~~ (lol), good documentation
   - Comments were kinda thrown out the window but it's pretty easy to figure out what's going on if you're even remotely proficient in SQL or Golang
 - Sane moderation
-  - FChannel says it won't keep IPs, we will.
+  - FChannel says it won't keep IPs, we will, optionally.
     Not keeping them is good for privacy but not good when you have bad actors, and it's surprising that FChannel hasn't had any (yet, or that I know of).
     Or at least intentionally.
+  - If you're running a Tor instance, you can choose to not keep IPs.
+    You should because they will all probably be 127.0.0.1 anyway.
   - Public moderation log.
 It's a little broken right now but it's there.
-- Later, but good Tor support.
-I don't want to rent a VPS.
+    Can also be turned off.
+- Implemented in a simple and good fashion where possible.
+  - FChannel has 88+ database functions, we have 39 and they're all contained in the database package.
+  - We use Golang contexts in numerous places.

 Any changes I may need to make to FChannel (hopefully few if not none!)
 I will upstream.
 The developer says that he's interested in adding textboards to FChannel, so maybe this will give just the push we all need.

+### Non-goals

+- Attachments and previews
+  - It's a textboard.
+    Our ActivityPub implementation doesn't even have anywhere to hold these, and neither does my disk.
+- Proper ActivityPub support
+  - While work was done to try to make it not choke on some data it takes in, Feditext will not be 100% compliant until FChannel is.

+This list is bound to grow and shrink given time.

 ## Dependencies